Estimation of False Discovery Proportion with Unknown Dependence: Abstract

 \section{Abstract}

-Large-scale multiple testing with highly correlated test statistics arises frequently in many scientific research.
-Incorporating correlation information in estimating false discovery proportion has attracted increasing attention in recent years.
-When the covariance matrix of test statistics is known, Fan, Han \& Gu (2012) provided a consistent estimate of False Discovery Proportion (FDP) under arbitrary dependence structure.
-However, the covariance matrix is often unknown in many applications and such dependence information has to be estimated before estimating FDP (Efron, 2010).
-The estimation accuracy can greatly affect the convergence result of FDP or even violate its consistency.
-In the current paper, we provide methodological modification and theoretical investigations for estimation of FDP with unknown covariance.
-First we develop requirements for estimates of eigenvalues and eigenvectors such that we can obtain a consistent estimate of FDP.
-Secondly we give conditions on the dependence structures such that the estimate of FDP is consistent.
-Such dependence structures include sparse covariance matrices, which have been popularly considered in the contemporary random matrix theory.
-When data are sampled from an approximate factor model, which encompasses most practical situations, we provide a consistent estimate of FDP via exploiting this specific dependence structure.
-The results are further demonstrated by simulation studies and some real data applications.
+Large-scale multiple testing with correlated test statistics arises frequently in many scientific research.
+Incorporating correlation information in approximating false discovery proportion has attracted increasing attention in recent years.
+When the covariance matrix of test statistics is known, Fan, Han \& Gu (2012) provided an accurate approximation of False Discovery Proportion (FDP) under arbitrary dependence structure and some sparsity assumption.
+However, the covariance matrix is often unknown in many applications and such dependence information has to be estimated before approximating FDP.
+The estimation accuracy can greatly affect FDP approximation.
+In the current paper, we aim to theoretically study the impact of unknown dependence on the testing procedure and establish a general framework such that FDP can be well approximated.
+The impacts of unknown dependence on approximating FDP are in the following two major aspects: through estimating eigenvalues/eigenvectors and through estimating marginal variances.
+To address the challenges in these two aspects, we firstly develop general requirements on estimates of eigenvalues and eigenvectors for a good approximation of FDP.
+We then give conditions on the structures of covariance matrices that satisfy such requirements.
+Such dependence structures include banded/sparse covariance matrices and (conditional) sparse precision matrices.
+Within this framework, we also consider a special example to illustrate our method where data are sampled from an approximate factor model, which encompasses most practical situations.
+We provide a good approximation of FDP via exploiting this specific dependence structure.
+The results are further generalized to the situation where the multivariate normality assumption is relaxed.
+Our results are demonstrated by simulation studies and some real data applications.